FranziPae/my-first-github-repository/README.md

 # my-first-github-repository
 This is for training purposes
-Readme.md file was just added manually
+Readme.md file was just added manually.
+This just got updated in github